ton-community/ton-docs/docs/develop/howto/faq.md

 ### What is the RPC method used to retrieve block information?

 Blocks produced by Validators.
 Existing blocks available via Liteservers.
-Liteservers accessible via Lite Сlients.
-On top of Lite Сlient built 3rd-party tools like wallets, explorers, dapps, etc.
+Liteservers accessible via Lite Clients.
+On top of Lite Client built 3rd-party tools like wallets, explorers, dapps, etc.

 - To access the Lite Client core check out this section of our GitHub:  [ton-blockchain/tonlib](https://github.com/ton-blockchain/ton/tree/master/tonlib)